SleekDB/docs/2.0/configurations.md

 # Configurations

-SleekDB allows few configuration options, which are
+SleekDB allows a few configuration options, which are

 - auto_cache
 - cache_lifetime
 - timeout

-Configurations should be passed as an array in the third parameter while instantiating a SleekDB Store.
-This configurations are store wide available and will be used on every query by default.
+They are store wide, which means they will be used on every query, if not changed on a query by query base.

 ## Using Custom Configuration

-You should pass the configurations array in the third parameter, example:
+You can pass the configurations array as a third parameter when initializing the Store object:

 ```php
 $newsStore = new \SleekDB\Store("news", $dataDir, [